Merrillville defensive end Dierre Kelly verbally commits to Bowling Green

 Brian West was a defensive lineman at Merrillville before graduating in 2009 and is now preparing for his third year as his alma mater’s defensive line coach.
 After getting a glimpse of Kelly prior to the COVID-19 outbreak, he is excited to implement him into the team’s defensive schemes.
 The junior will pair up on the defensive line with sophomore defensive tackle Kenneth Grant, who had seven tackles for loss in 2019 and landed his first Division I scholarship offer from Bowling Green in January.

 Last season, Kelly helped Morton finish 8-2 and clinch its third consecutive outright Great Lakes Athletic Conference title.
-He had 37 tackles, seven tackles for loss and 2.5 sacks.
+Although he was often double-teamed, he still totaled 37 tackles, seven tackles for loss and 2.5 sacks.
 Now, the Bowling Green recruit intends to carry that success over to the Pirates.

 “I came to Merrillville because of family reasons, but I just want to boost everything and have fun my senior year,” Kelly said.
 “I want to make plays and do everything I can to support my team so we can make it all the way down to state.”